marco-morales/QMSS-GR5069_Spring2018/README.md

 * [Grolemund, Garrett and Hadley Wickham.
 2016. _R for Data Science_.
 Boston, MA: O'Reilly Media.](http://shop.oreilly.com/product/0636920034407.do) Alternatively, you can consult the online version of the text [here](http://r4ds.had.co.nz/).
 * [Wickham, Hadley.
 2014. _Advanced R_.
 Boca Raton, Fl: Taylor and Francis.](https://www.crcpress.com/Advanced-R/Wickham/p/book/9781466586963) Alternatively, you can consult the online version of the text [here](http://adv-r.had.co.nz/).
 * [Chang, Winston.
 2013._R Graphics Cookbook_.
-Boston, MA: O'Reilly Media.](http://shop.oreilly.com/product/0636920023135.do) Alternatively, you can consult the onlibe version of the text [here](http://www.cookbook-r.com/Graphs/)
+Boston, MA: O'Reilly Media.](http://shop.oreilly.com/product/0636920023135.do) Alternatively, you can consult the online version of the text [here](http://www.cookbook-r.com/Graphs/)
 * [Wickham, Hadley.
 2016._ggplot2: Elegant Graphics for Data Analysis, Second Ed_.
 New York, NY: Springer.](http://www.springer.com/us/book/9780387981413) You can get the code from the book [here](http://ggplot2.org/book/)
 * [Conway, Drew and John Myles White.
 2012. _Machine Learning for Hackers: Case Studies and Algorithms to Get You Started_.
 Boston, MA: O'Reilly Media.](http://shop.oreilly.com/product/0636920018483.do)